Rapid Response Urgent Care

 If an immigration medical exam is not covered in your plan, Rapid Response Urgent Care can offer:

 The short answer: Yes!
 Applying for a Green Card is a long, tedious process, only made more complicated if your vaccinations do not match United States requirements.
-For your own protection, do not try to bypass the USCIS vaccination requirements just because you have already had a full physical in your home country.
+For your protection, do not try to bypass the USCIS vaccination requirements just because you have already had a complete physical in your home country.

 Rapid Response Urgent Care is certified by the USCIS for immigration and naturalization medical exams, so you never have to worry about fraudulent Green Card physicals, vaccinations, etc. before meeting a doctor.